Back To Search Results

 Histopathology

-Hydatiform mole is characterized by an overgrown villous trophoblast with cystic "swollen" villi.
-Macroscopically can be visible, the second trimester, as clusters of vesicles (similar to small grapes) developed from the transformation of chorionic villi.
-Complete mole differs from partial mole, in cytogenetic and microscopical appearance.
-Important is a complete lack of embryonic/fetal tissue in complete moles and the presence of-of embryonic tissue in partial moles.
+Histologically, both complete and partial hydatidiform moles are characterized by an overgrown villous trophoblast with cystic "swollen" villi.[1]
+In the second trimester, this can be macroscopically visualized as clusters of vesicles developed from the transformation of chorionic villi.[1]
+An important distinguishing feature between complete and partial moles is a complete lack of embryonic or fetal tissue in complete moles, in contrast to embryonic tissue in partial moles.[1]

 History and Physical

-The presentation of the hydatiform mole is somewhat different in a complete mole versus a partial mole.
-In fact, most partial moles are diagnosed as spontaneous abortions that are later discovered after a pathology report is obtained from the fetal tissue.
+The presentation of the hydatidiform mole is somewhat different in a complete mole versus a partial mole.
+In fact, most partial moles are incidentally diagnosed from pathologic analyses of products of conception following spontaneous abortions.

-The presentation of a partial hydatiform mole is usually less dramatic than that of a complete mole.
-These patients typically present as described before with symptoms similar to a threatened or spontaneous abortion, including vaginal bleeding.
-Since partial hydatiform moles have fetal tissue, on examination, these patients may have fetal heart tones evident on Doppler.
+The presentation of a partial hydatidiform mole is usually less dramatic than that of a complete mole.
+These patients typically present with symptoms similar to a threatened or spontaneous abortion, including vaginal bleeding.
+Since partial hydatidiform moles have fetal tissue, fetal heart tones may be auscultated or noted during fetal Doppler examination.

-On physical exam, in more than 50% of cases, uterine size discrepancy and date discrepancy usually takes place.
-In a complete mole, the uterus is usually larger than the expected gestational date of the pregnancy, whereas, in partial moles, the uterus can be smaller than the suggested date.
+Over 50% of molar pregnancies are characterized by uterine size and date discrepancies noted during the physical examination.
+In a complete mole, the uterus is usually larger than the expected gestational date of the pregnancy.
+In contrast, in partial moles, uterine size can be smaller than the estimated gestational age.

 Evaluation